thoglu/jammy_flows/README.md

 ```
 ## Contributions

-If you want to implement your own layer or have bug / feature suggestions, just file an issue, and we can discuss the pull request process.
+If you want to implement your own layer or have bug / feature suggestions, just file an issue.
-Any other questions / comments: thorsten.glu@gmail.com